dequelabs/axe-core-gems/CONTRIBUTING.md

 ### Node version management

-Similar to rbenv, [nodenv](https://github.com/nodenv/nodenv) is the recommended node version manager if you have or need multiple versions of node installed simultaneously.
+[nvm](https://github.com/nvm-sh/nvm) is the recommended node version manager if you have or need multiple versions of node installed simultaneously.
+The node version this project targets is pinned in `.nvmrc`, so `nvm use` from the repository root selects it (`nvm install` first if you do not have it yet).
+CI reads the same file.

 ### Bundler